giorgio-bendoni/giorgio-bendoni.github.io/embfm_handbook.md

 To appreciate:
 1. the structure, conduct and performance of banking and financial markets
 2. the role of financial regulation
-3. the role of central banks’ monetary policy and of financial regulation
+3. the role of central banks
+4. the scope of monetary policy
 <br>

 <h5>Learning outcomes</h5>